mj-xmr/SolOptXMR/docs/testing.md

 ![no-computers](screenshots/testing/09-no-computers.png)

-A very special case, when the `--no-computers` or its shorter version: `-cn` option is selected.
+A very special case, when the `--no-computers` or its shorter version: `-cn` command line option is selected.
-In such case, it's not even considered to run any computers for the mining, but taking the pre-defined habits into account only.
+In such case, it's not even being considered to run any computers for the mining, but rather taking the pre-defined habits into account only.
 This option serves as a simple and fast weather prediction forecast, showing its impact on your batteries.

 ### 2 computers - 2 days